Leo-TorngrenBonet/Beidha-Old-Map-Project/README.txt

 year (0 if not known) - top left grid letter - top left grid number (when oriented north/south).

 Contact info (for .tif files etc.): gsf588@alumni.ku.dk

+Beidha is a neolithic archaeological site in modern day Jordan.
+The maps are originals from the Beidha archive at the University of Copenhagen, TORS.